kedacore/keda-docs/content/docs/2.11/scalers/apache-kafka.md

 > **Notice:**
 > - By default, the number of replicas will not exceed:
 >   - The number of partitions on a topic when a topic is specified;
+>   - The number of partitions with non-zero lag if `limitToPartitionsWithLag` is set to `true`
 >   - The number of partitions of *all topics* in the consumer group when no topic is specified;
 >   - `maxReplicaCount` specified in `ScaledObject`/`ScaledJob`.
 If not specified, then the default value of `maxReplicaCount` is taken into account;
 >